 It's happened to all of us — standing in a store, needing quick information or a different shoe size, while every sales associate is busy.
 So you wait.

-Today, retail chatbots are solving that same problem online.
+Today, retail chatbots are solving that same problem online — instantly.

-In this guide, we’ll explore how chatbots for retail are reshaping digital shopping — and why more brands are turning to them to recover lost sales and improve the customer experience.
+In this guide, we'll explore how retail chatbots are reshaping digital shopping — and why more brands are turning to them to recover lost sales and improve the customer experience.

 What are retail chatbots?